cs161-staff/textbook/search/index.md

 ---
-title: Search
+title: 1.
+Search
 nav_order: 1
 has_children: true
 ---

-# Search
+# 1. Search

 Author: Nikhil Sharma

-Edited by: Matei Gardea
+Edited by: Matei Gardea and Wesley Zheng

 Credit (Machine Learning and Logic notes): Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.